 Freelance Rate Calculator

-Do the work you love your way
+Do the work you love, your way

-Your rate also needs to cover taxes, business costs, and slower months.
+Your rate also needs to cover business costs, taxes and slower months.

-2. How to calculate your freelance rate
+2. How this freelance rate calculator works

 3. Common mistakes when setting your freelance rate